codewithlavanya-create/first-task1/README.md

-cleaned and preprossed he data performed eda
+cleaned and preprossed the data performed eda